Toe ring: Toe rings in India

 Toe rings in India are usually made of silver and worn in pairs (unlike in Western countries, where they are worn singly or in unmatched pairs) on the second toe of both feet.
-Traditionally they are quite ornate, though more contemporary designs are now being developed to cater to the modern bride.
+Traditionally, they are quite ornate, though more contemporary designs are now being developed to cater to the modern bride.
 Some 'bichiya sets' may have pairs for four of the five toes, excluding the little pinky.
 'Bichiyas' may not be made of gold, as gold holds a 'respected' status and may not be worn below the waist by Hindus, but this is not followed very strictly and toe rings made of gold and diamonds are commonly seen.

-Toe rings have other associated benefits according to Ayurveda.
-Toe rings have been indicated to be worn to regulate the menstrual cycle, and thus increase the chances of conception, as the slight pressure on the second toe ensures a healthy uterus.
+Toe rings are believed to have other associated benefits according to Ayurveda.
+Toe rings have been believed to be worn to regulate the menstrual cycle, and thus increase the chances of conception, as the slight pressure on the second toe ensures a healthy uterus.
 Some cultures also say that the pressure felt on the second toe helps to ease pain during intercourse.
 Unmarried Hindu girls may put toe rings on the third toe to help ease menstrual pain.
+Although there have been no scientific studies to verify these claims.

 Toe rings are also worn by men in Tamil culture, usually in a simpler design for comfort.
 The practice of Tamil men wearing toe rings/Metti had a use in ancient times when people used to walk around barefoot.
 The toe ring was a way for women to identify married men as it was the norm for women to look down when walking.

-In the 19th century mirror rings (i.e. rings with a small used mirror placed on them) were sometimes worn on the great toe assumed to be for decorative purposes.
-Nowadays toe rings are available in rubber and non-precious metals and are used for decorative purposes.
-Traditionally a large ring was worn on the great toe of the left foot to indicate a married status.
+In the 19th century, mirror rings (i.e. rings with a small used mirror placed on them) were sometimes worn on the great toe assumed to be for decorative purposes.
+Nowadays, toe rings are available in rubber and non-precious metals and are used for decorative purposes.
+Traditionally, a large ring was worn on the great toe of the left foot to indicate a married status.
 Some men frequently wore a ring on the big toe for curative purposes or to augment their masculine vigor.
 These rings were seldom closed circles but open hoops so that they could easily be removed.